Instant Pot steak fajitas that are so tender, juicy, and filled with incredible flavors!

 - Fajita spice mix, either make your own or get a ready fajita spice mix (I like this Smoky BBQ mix).

-- Bell peppers – red, yellow and green
+- Bell peppers – red, yellow, and green (thickly sliced).

-The best cuts to make fajitas are the rump, skirt or flank steak.
+The best cuts to make fajitas are flank, top round, or rump.

-- Add the spices and 1/2 cup of liquid (beef broth or water, whatever is available)
+- Add the spices and 1/2 cup of liquid (beef broth, vegetable stock or water, whichever is available).

-Open the lid, and either drain the extra liquid (and retain some) or use a slotted spoon to take out the fajitas.
+- Remove the lid, and either drain the extra liquid (and retain some) or use a slotted spoon to take out the fajitas.
+If you chose not to add the bell peppers before pressure cooking, then add them as soon as you remove the lid and let them sit there for a couple of minutes to “Steam”.

 As for toppings, below I listed my favorites: